-Go here to celebrate World Origami Days by folding a sailboat with a celebration notice on it or a flapping bird with "Celebrate World Origami Days" on the wings in your native language!
+Celebrate World Origami Days by folding a sailboat with a celebration notice on it or a flapping bird with "Celebrate World Origami Days" on the wings in your native language.
 Download diagrams and templates for folding.

-Go here for some additional resources to help you spread the news about World Origami Days.
+Go here for some additional venues to help spread the news about World Origami Days.